Welcome to Ohio IRP Registration Services!

 How Do I Prove I Have IRP?

 Your IRP apportionment comes with two pieces of identification to keep with you in and on your truck.
 In your cab, you’ll keep your cab card, which replaces your registration paperwork.
 This card, issued by Ohio, will prove your apportionment.
 You’ll also want to affix your new apportioned license plate to the back of your truck.
 This license plate will have the same number as before, but it will also display the word “APPORTIONED” on it.
-The apportioned plate will allow you to avoid lengthy stops by police and other state officials so you can continue to drive in peace.
+The apportioned tags will allow you to avoid lengthy stops by police and other state officials so you can continue to drive in peace.